YYYYYHC/YYYYYHC.github.io/_pages/about.md

 Reach me if you have experience on OpenScad design and want some audiance on top-tier research conference like CVPR2024 & Siggraph2024.

 Join us in discord if you are interested in parametric shape design.
-We are doing research to
+Let's make some difference!